 As a result, insulin prices have commanded a central spot in the political debates over health care, revealing the way that corporate greed, government fecklessness, and a broken insurance system have combined to result in deaths that should be entirely preventable in an economically advanced country like the United States.
 Health care advocates have advanced proposals to address the high cost of insulin—but in the wider compass of the debate over equitable access to health care, the insulin cost crisis remains a potent argument for an overhaul of the system toward Medicare for All.

-One analysis by the think tank Data for Progress lowering insulin prices enjoyed significant bipartisan support.
+One analysis by the think tank Data for Progress found that lowering insulin prices enjoyed significant bipartisan support.
 Most Democratic presidential candidates have explicitly discussed insulin in their policy proposals and stump speeches.
 Even the Trump administration moved to allow employers to cover insulin before a patient hits their deductible, while several states and insurance companies have imposed copay caps for certain patients.
 Some states have passed laws allowing patients to access emergency supplies without a current prescription, to cut down on tearful last-minute pharmacy visits by those caught unawares by an expired prior authorization with their insurer.

 But none of these measures is universal, and so diabetes patients are still at risk of falling through the cracks.
 There is not yet a robust generics market for insulin, which has helped keep prices high, and many advocates say the most effective solutions include publicly manufacturing insulin or turning insulin into an over-the-counter drug, which is how it is sold in other developed countries.
 In the absence of a systemic solution like Medicare for All, though, the only actors capable of unilaterally addressing the problem are the manufacturers themselves: In the U.S., these are Eli Lilly, Novo Nordisk, and Sanofi.